Dr. Leong, Dr. Bui And Dr. Yan Answer Your Eyecare Questions

 Q: I’ve noticed my child skipping words and lines while we read together.
 Should I be concerned?

-Dr. Bui: While it is common for toddlers and young children to skip words or lines while reading, this symptom may indicate certain visual skill problems in older children.
-Using a finger while reading, blurry near vision, double vision, complaints of eyestrain and eye fatigue are also warning signs that important visual abilities are missing.
+Dr. Stein: While it is common for toddlers and young children to skip words or lines while reading, this symptom may indicate certain problems with their visual skills.
+Using a finger while reading, blurry near vision, double vision, complaints of eyestrain and eye fatigue can be symptoms that important visual abilities are missing.
 This will make simple tasks such as reading or copying notes from the board very difficult.

-Annual comprehensive eye exams are essential for children 18 years old and under to ensure potential visual problems are detected and treated before they hinder a child’s learning experience.
-If the above symptoms persist, a Vision Therapy assessment is then recommended.
+Annua eye exams are essential for children 18 years old and under to ensure potential visual problems are detected and treated before they hinder a child’s learning experience.

 Visuals skills, such as eye-tracking, eye-teaming and eye-focusing abilities, are evaluated and compared to age-related norms.
 If a child lacks certain visual skills, an individualized treatment plan can be constructed to teach, improve and stabilize those important abilities.

 At Foresight Eyecare, Drs.
-Leong and Bui would be happy to discuss any visual concerns you may have at your children’s next eye exams.
+Stein and Chan would be happy to discuss any visual concerns you may have at your child’s next eye exam.

 Q: How Can I Prevent Macular Degeneration?